ynauls/StigChecklistCli/README.md

-# StigChecklistUtil
+# StigChecklistCLI
-Utility to merge STIG Viewer Checklist
+CLI to copy STIG Viewer Checklist

+# Schemas Supported
-Schema based on STIGViewer 2.9
+* STIGViewer 2.9
+* STIGViewer 2.10

 more to come...